List of Delhi Public School Society schools: DPS Durgapur

-Delhi Public School Durgapur is situated in Bidhan Nagar, Durgapur, West Bengal, and started in 2012.
-The school is following the CBSE curriculum.
-It has hostel facilities.
+Delhi Public School Durgapur is situated in Bidhannagar, Durgapur, West Bengal, and started in 2012.
+The school follows the CBSE curriculum.
+It has air-conditioned hostel facilities.
 It is one of the best schools in Durgapur.
 It is a sister school of DPS Ruby Park, Kolkata.

 DPS Digboi

 The school is located at a landscaped area of 19 acres in Digboi, Assam.
-It was opened in 1996 and is a joint venture between Indian Oil Corp.
-Ltd and Delhi Public School Society.
+It was opened in 1996 and is a joint venture between Indian Oil Corporation Limited and Delhi Public School Society.
 The school has a separate hostel for both boys and girls.
 The institution is presently headed by Mr. V.K.
 Chandel.

 DPS Duliajan

 DPS Duliajan was set up in 2000.
 Today, it is a co-educational school.
 The school is a joint venture between OIL and DPS Society.

 DPS Farakka

 A private co-educational day school located inside the NTPC TTS Township in Farakka, West Bengal.
 It is run by the Delhi Public School Society with funding from NTPC, Farakka.
 It was the first Delhi Public School to be established in West Bengal after being taken over by the DPS society in 1992 from Nabarun Point English Medium School.
 Mr. Sunil Sinha Roy was the first principal of the school, who along with the General Manager of NTPC, FSTPP Mr. G.S.Sohal laid the foundation for this school.
 The school is affiliated with the Central Board of Secondary Education (CBSE), New Delhi, and offers courses in commerce and science.
 It enrolls over 1,500 pupils ranging from Standard I to Standard XII..
 The school has a 5-acre campus and is well connected to the nearby townships.
 The NTPC management provides school buses for all of its employees' children.
 The Farakka Barrage Project management also provides buses.

 The school inherited the Nabarun Point Building in 1992.
 There is an auditorium.
 From the end of 2017 a new building is used.